Honoring Dawn Hampton, Queen of the Ball.

 THE EDISON BALLROOM – Return to the Supper Club

 For over ten years, the Edison Ballroom was known as the “Supper Club” and was the venue of choice in the 1990s swing era revival in New York City, running every Friday and Saturday until 4 AM.
 The Savoy Ball is a one-time opportunity to return to the Supper Club, this time with Savoy swing music and at a classy black tie/vintage occasion.
 The Edison Ballroom has all the feel and spirit of a1930s Ballroom – which indeed is what it is.
 In 1998, Frankie blessed this dance floor when he danced and performed in the Public Broadcasting Service’s televised documentary “Swingin’ With the Duke.”

-The entire dance floor of the Edison was open for dancing, considered by many to be one of the best and largest in town (and a little larger then Terminal 5!).
-A live tango orchestra and swing band alternated on a second dance floor in the Lounge.
+The entire dance floor of the Edison was open for dancing, considered by many to be one of the best and largest in town (and a little larger than Terminal 5!).
+A live tango orchestra and swing band performed on a second dance floor in the Lounge.

 TRIFECTA – three event weekend!

 Frankie’s Centennial Savoy Ball, kicked off the Frankie Trifecta… three premium events on Friday, Saturday and Sunday.
 The Frankie Trifecta is a collaboration of New York City swing dance producers and is separate from the Frankie 100 Festival.
 More info at www.frankietrifecta.com.